Cabbagelang-Studio/Losdol/README.md

 # Losdol
-This is a Operating System called Losdol (Losdol Operating System depends on Linux).
+This is a Operating System called Losdol (Losdol Operating System Depends On Linux).

 ## Resources from
 Our resources from: